Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-colouring-our-canvas-elements.md

 ## Using transparency on canvas elements

-The cool part, which you might have spotted, is the `rgba` method.
+The cool part you might have spotted is the `rgba` method.

 We can set our transparency and have overlapping elements like this: